An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Conclusion

 \section{Conclusion}

 We have introduced a continuous time tempo-spatial modelling framework for the full panel of electricity spot prices, which allows for risk management on the most granular scale possible in a consistent manner.
-The framework is based on a space-time ambit field indexed by a manifold, which allows for a parsimonious extension of the null-spatial framework developed in \textcite{BARNDORFF-NIELSENOLEE.2013Mesp}.
+The framework is based on a tempo-spatial ambit field indexed by a manifold, which allows for a parsimonious extension of the null-spatial framework developed in \textcite{BARNDORFF-NIELSENOLEE.2013Mesp}.
 By specifying the ambit sets as cylinder surfaces in $\mathbb{R}^3$, we have shown how to obtain a time stationary model with several key dependence structures intrinsically embedded, such as the circular nature of the delivery periods.
 To set up the framework, we developed some new results regarding ambit fields on manifolds, which presents a novel application of ambit stochastics.
 The developed framework is very general and encompasses many previously proposed models for the average spot price, and we have discussed how to model the key stylized facts of electricity spot prices, much of which hinges on the chosen kernel function.
 We have also treated the pricing of derivatives, where several results from the null-spatial setting of \textcite{BARNDORFF-NIELSENOLEE.2013Mesp} have been extended to the tempo-spatial one, thereby permitting the treatment of derivatives down to the individual delivery period.
 In particular, we have derived a structure preserving change of measure and futures pricing formulas, which are essentially as tractable as in the null-spatial case and briefly introduced a potentially interesting derivative product, based on within-day spreads between delivery periods.
-The price of such a spread is entirely determined by the dependence structure in the model, and we have investigated various ways to obtain a flexible and tractable such dependence structure via specifications of the kernel function.
-As a first application of the developed framework, we have developed a simulation method and illustrated how to use this for the pricing of derivatives.
+The price of such a spread is mainly determined by the dependence structure in the model, which highlights the importance of modelling this appropriately via the kernel function.
+As a first application of the developed framework, we have therefore introduced a semi-parametric kernel that can be fitted to data via pseudo-likelihood methods.
+Applying this to German data reveals that a kernel function with flexible structure in both time and cross section is required and we find that a temporal singularity is strongly suggested by the data, which is in line with previous findings in \textcite{Bennedsen2017}.
+This framework could be used to guide the development of consistent and robust parametric model specifications in the future.